bpiyush/rotation-equivariant-lfm/README.md

 ## Evaluation

 In order to evaluate our pre-trained models on the [HPatches dataset](https://github.com/hpatches/hpatches-dataset), please follow these steps.
 For compactness, we provide steps for R2D2 and our SO(2) model.
 But the steps apply more generally.
+Note that since checkpoints are small, we provide them within the repo.

 ### 1. Download and setup the dataset
 Download the dataset by: